Last updated: January 6, 2025

 However, they may need additional protection when their natural defenses are compromised.
 Monitoring your horse’s condition and providing adequate shelter and warmth is crucial for their safety.

-Myth 11: You Can Tell a Horse’s Age by Looking at Its Teeth
+Myth 11: You Can Accurately Tell a Horse’s Age by Its Teeth

 Fact: While examining a horse’s teeth can provide an estimate of age, it’s not always accurate.
 Dr. Morgan Bosch, DVM, states, “Factors like diet, dental care, and genetics can affect tooth wear, making it an unreliable sole method for determining age.”
 Veterinarians and equine dentists use teeth as one of several indicators to estimate a horse’s age but also consider other physical and health factors (Advanced Equine Dentistry Inc., EquiMed).